Venice Biennale: 1999–2019

+2020–present

+On 19 February 2020 Roberto Cicutto was appointed as president of the Biennale for a four-year period.
+The 2020 edition of the festival, due to be the 17th International Architecture Exhibition, due to open in May, was postponed owing to the COVID-19 pandemic: first to 29 August, and then until the following year.
+This caused the alternating odd-even years between art and architecture to swap places.
+Some online activities and podcasts were broadcast.
+The Film and Music festivals were confirmed in their original dates, but the Theatre and Dance festivals were rescheduled with new dates later in the year.
+In 2021 the Biennale of Architecture took place from 22 May to 21 November.
+It was titled "How will we live together?" and curated by Lebanese architect and scholar Hashim Sarkis.

-The 2022 edition, curated by Italian curator Cecilia Alemani, was entitled "The Milk of Dreams" after a book by British-born Mexican surrealist painter Leonora Carrington.
+The 2022 edition of the Art Biennale, curated by Italian curator Cecilia Alemani, was entitled "The Milk of Dreams" after a book by British-born Mexican surrealist painter Leonora Carrington.

-The Biennale has an attendance to date of over 500,000 visitors.

-In February 2024, thousands of artists and cultural workers, including Jesse Darling, Joanna Piotrowska, Nan Goldin, Michael Rakowitz and Leila Sansour, signed a petition calling for Israel to be excluded from the Venice Biennale due to Israel's military campaign in the Gaza Strip.
+In February 2024, thousands of artists and cultural workers, including Jesse Darling, Joanna Piotrowska, Nan Goldin, Michael Rakowitz, and Leila Sansour, signed a petition calling for Israel to be excluded from the Venice Biennale due to Israel's military campaign in the Gaza Strip.
 The Biennale rejected the petition, saying it would "not take into consideration any petition or call to exclude" countries recognized by Italy.
 Italian Culture Minister Gennaro Sangiuliano said that: "Israel not only has the right to express its art, but it has the duty to bear witness to its people precisely at a time like this when it has been ruthlessly struck by merciless terrorists.
 The Venice Art Biennale will always be a space of freedom, encounter and dialogue and not a space of censorship and intolerance."
 On 13 February 2024, the Holy See Press Office announced that Pope Francis would attend the Venice Biennale.
 He visited the Pavilion of the Holy See in the Prison Giudecca on Sunday 28 April 2024.
 This was the first time a pope has visited the international exhibition.